Kennin-ji Temple : Beautiful gardens and Best season to visit

 Choon-tei Garden

 Choon-tei Garden is a courtyard located in Honbo Hall.
+The peak season for viewing the maple leaves in the Daio-en Garden of Kennin-ji Temple is from mid-November to late November.
+On the other hand, the Choon Garden is an indoor garden, so the maple leaves change color later.
+The best time to see the fall foliage in the Choon Garden is from late November to late December.
 It features a distinctive rock arrangement known as “Sanzonseki,” which consists of three vertically placed stones surrounded by horizontal lintel stones.
 To the east is a meditation stone for monks surrounded by maple trees.

 The garden is decorated with deciduous trees such as maples and enkianthus, while a single evergreen camellia stands in the northeast corner.
 The gardener intended the camellia to be a symbol of enduring life and beauty during the winter months when the maples have shed their leaves.